AndyMc3000/lawn-genie-ci-milestone-4/README.md

 ##### <br> #####
 <a name="top-of-page">![TO BE UPDATED Lawn Genie Logo](/readme-assets/lawn-genie-readme-header-logo.png)</a>
 ##### <br> #####
-# LawnGenie.ie -> Everything your Lawn could wish for! #
+# LawnGenie.ie - 'Everything your Lawn could wish for!' #
-## A web application to enable to sale of products relating to Lawn Care & Maintenance ##
+## An e-commerce web apllication selling products relating to Lawn Care & Maintenance ##
 ### Purpose: Full Stack Development Project (Milestone Project 4) for the Diploma in Software Development course at [Code Institute](https://codeinstitute.net/) ###
 ### Developer: Andrew McDonald - Contact me on GitHub :octocat: @ <a href="https://github.com/AndyMc3000"><strong>AndyMc3000</strong></a> ###
 ### Website deployed on an Heroku App: TO BE UPDATED [Click Here](https://pool-club.herokuapp.com/) ###